adstuart/azure-vpn-p2s/vpngateway-multivnet/README.md

 <!-- /TOC -->

+## Deprecation

+:warning: This is an old sub-optimal design, please see the updated optimal design [here](https://github.com/adstuart/azure-vpn-p2s/tree/main/multiauth).

 ## Short on time?

 This document shows how to use multiple **Azure VPN Gateways**. in a customer-managed [traditional](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/define-an-azure-network-topology#traditional-azure-networking-topology) hub/spoke topology, to support **Always On VPN** designs for **hybrid domain-joined** scenarios, whilst at the same time supporting **Azure Active Directory** user authentication.